tom-howard/ros2/docs/amr/lab1.md

         We'll be assessing your work here as part of the post-lab, so it's important that we can identify each member of your group.
 If any group members aren't listed here, then they won't receive any marks for this!

+        When entering your names, make sure you provide first names **AND** surnames for each group member.

 1. Go back to **TERMINAL 3** now and run the following three commands:

     1. First: